 The NESP TWQ Hub is committed to a body of activity that includes short and long-term research projects.
 Each activity year the Department of the Environment will work with the Minister, the Hubs and other key stakeholders to identify and refine research priorities and develop projects that align with these priorities.

-This constant consideration and evaluation of research output and impact will give confidence in the performance of the Hub and the effectiveness of the programme.
+This constant consideration and evaluation of research output and impact will give confidence in the performance of the Hub and the effectiveness of the program.
 It will also provide the basis for the flexibility needed in the NESP TWQ Hub to engage in new themes of research in an adaptive manner, and ensures that the Hubs’ focus is fixed on the delivery of relevant and practical research.

 Improved understanding of the impacts, including cumulative impacts, and pressures on priority freshwater, coastal and marine ecosystems and species.
 More info